stefanzweifel/sidecar-browsershot/README.md

 This package requires that [`spatie/browsershot`](https://github.com/spatie/browsershot) and [`hammerstone/sidecar`](https://github.com/hammerstonedev/sidecar) have been installed in your Laravel application.

 Follow their installation and configuration instructions.
-(You can skip the installation of puppeteer and Google Chrome for Browsershot thought.)
+(You can skip the installation of puppeteer and Google Chrome for Browsershot though.)

 ## Installation